Find Your Professional Pathway with Our Help

 - Completely confidential.
 No one at any university will know you are using this website unless you tell them.
 Not your advisor, not your peers - nobody.

-Register for Virtual Career Fair for Masters & PhD.
-Students.
+Register for the Virtual Career Expo for Masters & PhD Students - Coming Soon!

-The fair will take place online between the hours of 9am – 7pm Eastern Time and graduate students will be able to network with employers who are hiring for full-time, postdoctoral and internship opportunities.
+The expo will take place online between the hours of 9am – 7pm Eastern Time and graduate students will be able to network with employers who are hiring full-time, postdoctoral and internship opportunities.
 There is also information on which companies sponsor work visas for our international students.
-Please find below the infographic with more information on how graduate students can register to participate.
-Feel free to share this email with interested students.
+Please find below some supportive materials to help students prepare for the expo!

 Resources and Job Search Sites.